Foxocelot45/GR33D-TOKEN/docs/guides/vesting-guide.md

 - Contract Issues: https://t.me/GreedyFoxxx

 ## Schedule Updates
-This vesting schedule is final and cannot be modified after contract deployment.
-All dates and amounts are immutable once set in the smart contract.
+The vesting schedule is final and immutable once set in the smart contract.
+All dates and amounts are established at initialization and cannot be modified.
+The V2 upgrade has maintained the integrity of all existing vesting schedules while enhancing security and efficiency.